Murder of Angie Dodge: Arrest of Brian Leigh Dripps Sr.

-Familial searching crime solving breakthrough
+Investigative Genetic Genealogy crime solving breakthrough

-Familial searching is the process of finding an individual for which one cannot find a direct DNA match, by finding approximate matches to their relatives, then using genealogical data to isolate the DNA of the individual in question.
+Investigative genetic genealogy is the process of finding an individual for which one cannot find a direct DNA match, by finding approximate matches to their relatives, then using genealogical data to isolate the DNA of the individual in question.

 Investigators of this case were scrutinized for their use of non-criminal databases to find potential suspects, with the primary concern being a breach of privacy for the individuals involved.
-In the case of Michael Usry Jr., they located him and his father through the use of one of Ancestry.com's databases (Y-DNA STR data from the former Sorenson Molecular Genealogy Foundation) created as a recreational genealogy project.
-Michael Usry Sr. donated his genetic data to the Sorenson project for recreational/religious purposes, without the knowledge that it might one day be used for investigative purposes and potentially to implicate him or his relatives in a crime.
-Usry Jr. stated that this conduct by the authorities was a severe breach of both his and his father's privacy.
+In the case of Usry, they located him and his father through the use of one of Ancestry.com's databases (Y-DNA STR data from the former Sorenson Molecular Genealogy Foundation) created as a recreational genealogy project.
+Usry Sr. had donated his genetic data to the Sorenson project for recreational/religious purposes, without the knowledge that it might one day be used for investigative purposes and potentially to implicate him or his relatives in a crime.
+Usry stated that this conduct by the authorities was a severe breach of both his and his father's privacy.

 The popularity of the technique has grown in recent years.
-The same method of familial DNA searching that was used to identify Dripps and Usry was used in the discovery and arrest of the Golden State Killer.
+The same method of investigative genetic genealogy that was used to identify Dripps and Usry was used in the discovery and arrest of the Golden State Killer.
 Consensus among surveyed individuals indicates that the public overall approves of the use of personal genetic data in the investigation of violent offenders.

-There remain concerns over genetic data collected by companies such as 23andMe and Ancestry.com for recreational purposes being used to implicate a relative in a crime, without the contributor of that genetic sample consenting to its use in the investigation.
-While some states such as California, Idaho, Texas and Florida allow the use of familial searching, some areas of the United States, such as Maryland and the District of Columbia, prohibit its use in criminal investigations.
+There remain concerns over genetic data collected for recreational purposes being used to implicate a relative in a crime, without the contributor of that genetic sample consenting to its use in the investigation.

 Impacts

-While the Dodge case is not the first case to use familial searching, officials involved in the investigation have posited that its success will propel its use in future criminal investigations.
+While the Dodge case is not the first case to use investigative genetic genealogy, officials involved in the investigation have posited that its success will propel its use in future criminal investigations.